 Kingscliff - Dreamtime Beach Coastal Zone Management Plan

-The plan will provide practical actions to address current and future risks to the beach’s ecological and community values and the immediate foreshore lands as a result of erosion and other coastal processes, and calls for sand nourishment onto Kingscliff Beach to the North of the newly constructed seawall.
+The plan provides practical actions to address current and future risks to the beach's ecological and community values and the immediate foreshore lands as a result of erosion and other coastal processes, and calls for sand nourishment onto Kingscliff Beach to the North of the newly constructed seawall.
 This nourishment is required to combat loss of beach amenity during erosion events.
 The seawall locks up sand behind the wall that would normally be available to move into the coastal system in high seas and erosion events.

 Tweed Shire Coastal Hazard Assessment 2013